-The EBU/ETSI JTC was established in 1990 to co-ordinate the drafting of ETSs in the specific field of broadcasting and related fields.
+The EBU/ETSI JTC was established in 1990 to co-ordinate the drafting of standards in the specific field of broadcasting and related fields.
 Since 1995 the JTC became a tripartite body by including in the Memorandum of Understanding also CENELEC, which is responsible for the standardization of radio and television receivers.
-The EBU is a professional association of broadcasting organizations whose work includes co-ordination of its Members' activities in the technical, legal, programme-making and programme-exchange domains.
-The EBU has Active Members in about 60 countries in the European Broadcasting Area; its headquarters is in Geneva \.
+The EBU is a professional association of broadcasting organizations whose work includes co-ordination of its members' activities in the technical, legal, programme-making and programme-exchange domains.
+The EBU has active members in about 60 countries in the European broadcasting area; its headquarters is in Geneva \.

-\ European Broadcasting Union

-Case Postale 67

-CH-1218 GRAND SACONNEX (Geneva)
+European Broadcasting Union CH-1218 GRAND SACONNEX (Geneva) Switzerland

-Switzerland